Jump to:

 Leonardo Loyola/Shutterstock

-The best time to visit Chile on a budget is September through October (spring) and March through May (fall), which are the shoulder seasons that bookend the peak summer season.
+The cheapest time to visit Chile is from September until October (spring) and March through May (fall), which are the shoulder seasons that bookend the peak summer season.

 For the most part, you’ll experience pleasantly mild temperatures, suitable weather for outdoor adventures, and plenty of events and festivals to keep you occupied.